Building well-defined six-pack abs require dedication, hard work, and most importantly, consistency.

 Or, you can use NOOM for free to track your meals, creating smart meals with the help of AI and other helpful features to make the process more simple.

 To achieve abs fast, being physically active is as important as eating a nutritious diet.
 But that doesn’t mean you have to hit the gym 7 times a week.
-Working out 3 times a week can works wonders.
+Working out 3 times a week can work wonders.

 Add some compound exercises to your workouts, such as the deadlift, squats, and rows to hit multiple muscles at once.
 These exercises help build strength, maintain muscle mass, and burn more calories during weight loss.